Sweet Potato Brownies

 This post may contain affiliate links.
 See my disclosure policy.

-I’ve made my friends and family eat some pretty wild things, but out of every oddball flavor combination I’ve tried, none has been more successful than this sweet potato brownie recipe.
+I’ve made my friends, partner, and family eat some pretty wild things over the years.
+Out of every oddball flavor combo I’ve tested, though, nothing’s been as big a hit as these sweet potato brownies.

 Table of Contents